Game Comonads & Generalised Quantifiers: Background

 For a pair of structures $\str{A}$ and $\str{B}$ and a logic $L$, we write $\str{A} \Rrightarrow_L \str{B}$ to denote that every sentence of $L$ that is true in $\str{A}$ is also true in $\str{B}$.
 When the logic is closed under negation, as is the case with $\FO$ and $\infL$, for instance, $\str{A} \Rrightarrow_L \str{B}$ implies $\str{B} \Rrightarrow_L \str{A}$.
 In this case, we have an equivalence relation between structures and we write $\str{A} \equiv_L \str{B}$.
 When $\str{A}$ and $\str{B}$ are finite structures, $\str{A} \Rrightarrow_{\FO} \str{B}$ implies $\str{A} \Rrightarrow_{\infL} \str{B}$, and the same holds for the $k$-variable fragments of these logics (see~\cite{DLW95}).

 The relations $\Rrightarrow_L$ are often characterised in terms of games which we generically call \emph{Spoiler-Duplicator} games.
-They are played between two players called Spoiler and Duplictor on a board consisting of the two structures $\str{A}$ and $\str{B}$, where the players take it in turns to place pebbles on elements of the structures.
+They are played between two players called Spoiler and Duplicator on a board consisting of the two structures $\str{A}$ and $\str{B}$, where the players take turns to place pebbles on elements of the structures.
 For instance, the existential-positive $k$-pebble game introduced by Kolaitis and Vardi~\cite{KolaitisVardi1992} which we denote $\exists\game{Peb}{k}{}$ characterises the relation $\Rrightarrow_{\infH^k}$.
 In this game, Spoiler and Duplicator each has a collection of $k$ pebbles indexed $1,\ldots,k$.
 In each round Spoiler places one of its pebbles on an element of $\str{A}$ and Duplicator responds by placing its corresponding pebble (i.e.\ the one of the same index) on an element of $\str{B}$.
 If the partial map taking the element of $\str{A}$ on which Spoiler's pebble $i$ sits to the element of $\str{B}$ on which Duplicator's pebble $i$ is, fails to be a partial homomorphism, then Spoiler has won the game.
 Duplicator wins by playing forever without losing.
 We get a game characterising $\equiv_{\infL^k}$ if \emph{(i)} Spoiler is allowed to choose, at each move, on which of the two structures it places a pebble and Duplicator is required to respond in the other structure; and \emph{(ii)} Duplicator is required to ensure that the pebbled positions form a partial \emph{isomorphism}.

-Hella~\cite{Hella1996} introduced a \emph{bijection game} which characterises the equivalence $\equiv_{\infC^k}$.
-We write $\game{Bij}{k}{}(\mathcal{A}, \mathcal{B})$ for the bijection game played on $\str{A}$ and $\str{B}$.
+The equivalence $\equiv_{\infC^k}$ is characterised by the following bijection game which is often attributed to Hella~\cite{Hella1996} but this version actually follows Immerman in Definition 12.22 of~\cite{Immerman1998}.
+We write $\game{Bij}{k}{}(\mathcal{A}, \mathcal{B})$ for this bijection game played on $\str{A}$ and $\str{B}$.
 Again, there is a set of $k$ pebbles associated with each of the structures $\str{A}$ and $\str{B}$, indexed by the set $[k]$.
 At each move, Spoiler chooses an index $i \in [k]$ and Duplicator is required to respond with a bijection $f: A \rightarrow B$.
 Spoiler then chooses an element $a \in A$ and pebbles indexed $i$ are placed on $a$ and $f(a)$.
 If the partial map defined by the pebbled positions is not a partial isomorphism, then Spoiler has won.
 Duplicator wins by playing forever without losing.